pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-m58/index.md

 ### Automation API: support for custom loggers in .NET

-Many mature projects already have a preferred tool for logging events and exceptions, but previously, Automation API only supported a built-in logger.
-Now, if you're using a .NET language like C#, you can supply your own logger, like Serilog.
+Many mature projects already have a preferred tool for logging events and exceptions.
+Previously, Automation API only supported a built-in logging tool, and it wasn't possible to use a project's preferred tool.
+Now, if you're using a .NET language like C#, you can supply your own logging tool, like Serilog.

 Learn more at [pulumi/pulumi#7116](https://github.com/pulumi/pulumi/issues/7116)